-Here on Beato’s Blog we are all about music; covering all styles from all kinds of angles.
+Here at Beato’s Blog we are all about music; covering all styles from all kinds of angles.
 Along those lines, I would submit that with today’s piece we are shooting from a very different angle.
 Let me explain.
 This feature relates to the Danbury Whalers professional hockey club which is domiciled in Danbury, Connecticut.
 The Whalers are part of the Federal Hockey League which is founded in the Northeast.
 In this piece I decided to explore what professional athletes think about music and how it affects their workplace, if it does at all.
 So, I thought I would start my fact finding in Danbury; on ice.

 To help us out enter three of my favorite Whalers players; Julian Fraser, Ryan Patsch, and, Matt Caranci.
 Respectively, Julian hails from Calgary (Alberta), Ryan from Philadelphia, and Matt is from Toronto.
 In a moment, what these young men are going to share should prove to be interesting and different.